EXCLUSIVE-Biden eyes new ways to bar China from scooping up U.S. data

 The document is an initial draft that does not include input from government agencies and may change, according to another person familiar with the matter.

+They "should not be relegated as a tool for individual countries to over-generalise the concept of national security, abuse national power, and unreasonably suppress specific countries and enterprises", he said.

+Samm Sacks, a senior fellow at Yale Law School's Paul Tsai China Center who examines information and communications policies, said the U.S. was trying to decide how to deal with the issue.

-"What’s clear is the Biden administration is grappling with how to address this new risk frontier in the U.S.-China relationship, which is the Chinese government’s access to Americans’sensitive data," said Samm Sacks, a senior fellow at Yale Law School's Paul Tsai China Center, who examines information and communications policies.
+"What’s clear is the Biden administration is grappling with how to address this new risk frontier in the U.S.-China relationship, which is the Chinese government’s access to Americans’ sensitive data," Sacks said.

 If implemented, the draft order would grant U.S. Attorney General Merrick Garland the authority to review and potentially bar commercial transactions involving the sale of or access to data if they pose an undue risk to national security, one of the people said.